Homeschooling in the United States: Religious beliefs

-Although many parents cite wanting to provide religious or moral instruction as one of the primary reasons for homeschooling, research has shown that young adults who were homeschooled are not significantly more likely to be religious than demographically similar peers who went to private or public school.
-Analysis by Baylor University sociologist Jeremy Uecker of data from the National Study of Youth and Religion revealed that homeschooled young adults were no more religious than other young adults from the same demographic profile who attended public or private school.
-In addition, results from the Cardus Education Survey in 2011 found that homeschooled young adults attended religious services with roughly the same frequency as their peers who attended a private, Protestant school, although homeschoolers attended church more often than their Catholic school peers.
-Milton Gaither, a Professor of Education at Messiah College who has extensively studied homeschooling, concludes that, "homeschooling itself will not automatically produce adults who share the conservative political, religious and moral beliefs of their parents."
+A number of religious institutions and individual advocates of homeschooling have attempted to quantify the effects of homeschooling on student outcomes, resulting in false promotion of the benefits of homeschooling.
+Analysis conducted by sociologist Jeremy Uecker at the Christian college Baylor University, using qualitative methods on the National Study of Youth and Religion revealed that homeschooled young adults were no more religious than other young adults from the same demographic profile who attended public or private school.
+In addition, results from a survey administered by a Canadian Christian non-profit group, Cardus, in 2011 found that homeschooled young adults attended religious services with roughly the same frequency as their peers who attended a private, Protestant school, although homeschoolers attended church more often than their Catholic school peers.
+Milton Gaither, a professor of education at Messiah College believes that, "homeschooling itself will not automatically produce adults who share the conservative political, religious and moral beliefs of their parents."